Lavshyak/ResultsAndUnprocessables/README.md

 # For community:
 You can change the namespace, repository names and projects.
-I can add contributors or transfer a repository.
 # LAVSHYAK.AspNet.MVC.ResultsAndUnprocessables
 Either analog for endpoints.
 Auto swagger documentation.
 Returns 200 + model in body if succes.
 422 + error info in body if unprocessable.